Player of the Match awards (cricket): Most Player of the Match awards in international cricket

-Most Player of the Series awards

 Shared awards

 Occasionally in international cricket awards are shared, sometimes between two players of the same side or players of both sides.
 On these occasions, the commentators and other awarding authorities held on to share the awards, without giving the award to a player of the winning team.
 In Test cricket there have been rare instances when a joint award for man of the match or man of the series has been announced.
 However, in ODIs and Twenty20 internationals this is usually when a member of the losing team is the highest scorer, such as when Charles Coventry (194) and Tamim Iqbal (154) shared the award after Zimbabwe lost the match.
 In another interesting match held on 3 April 1996, the whole New Zealand team was awarded the Man of the Match award by adjudicator Basil Butcher who pronounced it a team performance.
 It was the first time that a whole team had been given the Man of the Match award.

 There have been only three occasions, one in test cricket and two in ODI cricket, when the whole team has been awarded the man of the match by considering the team performance rather than individual performances.